lulinqing/BookMarks-openshift-quickstart/README.md

 Then you need to install 'rhc' client tools following the quickstart on OpenShift website.

-Also, make sure that you have 'git' and 'django' installed on your machine.

-The last step: create a namespace within your account:
+And create a namespace within your account via web console or client tools:

     rhc domain create -n ${your_namespace} -l ${your_account}